Glenvale F.C.: History

 Glenvale also made a piece of history when they became the first amateur team in Scotland to have their own social club which is in the towns Sandholes Street.

-In the 1990s Glenvale added youth teams to their set up and at present they have teams from under 6 up to under 19s.
+In the 1990s Glenvale added youth teams to their set up and at present they have teams from under 6 up to under 20s.
 Glenvale has also set up a football academy for kids as young as 4 interested in taking up the game.

-The youth sectors of Glenvale, named "Reds", "Whites" and "Blacks", plays the Paisley Johnstone and District Youth Football League, with the reds playing Division Two, and whites playing Division Three and Blacks playing Division Five.
+The youth sectors of Glenvale, named "Reds", "Whites" and "Blacks", plays the Paisley Johnstone and District Youth Football League, the club has teams at age groups from Senior Football down to the 2022 age group.
 Source: